EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Nigerian press covers MC14 with barely contained indignation, the CBAM perceived as a new form of Western protectionism disguised as climate policy.
-The Punch headlines 'WTO in Yaoundé: Africa demands trade justice,' recalling the African continent is responsible for less than 4% of global CO2 emissions but will be hardest hit by the CBAM.
-The Guardian Nigeria notes Nigerian aluminum and steel exporters could see costs rise 20 to 35%, making them uncompetitive on the European market.
+Nigerian media cover MC14 with barely contained indignation, CBAM being perceived as a new form of Western protectionism disguised as climate policy.
+The Punch headlines "WTO at Yaoundé: Africa Demands Trade Justice," reminding that the African continent accounts for less than 4 percent of global CO2 emissions yet will be hardest hit by CBAM.
+The Guardian Nigeria emphasizes that Nigerian aluminum and steel exporters could see costs increase 20 to 35 percent, rendering them uncompetitive on the European market.

 Sleeping giant: frustration that Nigeria and Africa lack negotiating weight